 To provide a welcoming and engaging environment that promotes hands-on art, science, and literacy-focused learning for children and families.

 Promoting Family Learning

 We engage children and their families in joyful learning experiences using the power of play.
 We provide a safe, clean, and inviting environment where children find ample opportunity to explore.
-We offer hands-on interactive exhibits and weekly programs where kids can explore their natural curiosity.
+We offer interactive exhibits and weekly programs where kids can explore their natural curiosity.

 Providing Value to Our Community

 We aspire to be a catalyst for neighborhood and community engagement.
 We seek and collaborate with other local institutions and organizations to create dynamic partnerships that leverage the positive impact of our museum.

 We introduce children to an appreciation for our world.
 We support the development of essential foundational skills in children.
 We help create the spark that ignites a lifelong love of learning.

 Beginning in 1991, a task force of local parents began pursuing the idea of a "hands-on" learning through play center.
 The Junior League of Wilmington, NC became involved and assisted in the further development of the idea.

 After several years of research and study by parents, community leaders and educators, The Wilmington Children's Museum opened its doors on October 10, 1997.